lidiaga/CosMx_pipeline_LGA/README.md

           ...
         ```

-    2. Alternativelly, if using the pipeline with an AtoMx™ SIP exported Seurat object, simply place the .RDS file inside the "seuAtoMx" folder (data/seuAtomx/).
+    2. Alternatively, if using the pipeline with an AtoMx™ SIP exported Seurat object, simply place the .RDS file inside the "seuAtoMx" folder (data/seuAtomx/).

 3. Run the Rmarkdown documents (analysis/) in order.